rebelsky/csc207b/_labs/array-based-lists.md

 g.
 Can we set an element immediately after creating a new list iterator?

 h.
+Can we add an element when `hasNext` is false?
+If so, where is the element added?
+If not, why not?

+i.
+Can we set an element when `hsNext` is false?
+If so, which element is set?

+j.
+Can we remove an element when `hasNext` is false?
+Never?
+Sometimes?
+Always?

+k.
 Suppose we've created two list iterators, `lit1` and `lit2` for the list [a,b,c], and both are between the a and the b in the list.
 If we call `lit1.add(d)`, what should `lit2.next()` return?

-i.
+l.
 Suppose we've created two list iterators, `lit1` and `lit2` for the list [a,b,c], and both are between the a and the b in the list.
 If we call `lit1.remove()`, what should `lit2.next()` return?

-j.
+m.
 Are there any other subtleties that you noticed about these two kinds of iterators?

 ### Exercise 2: A simple experiment